 The precious metals, dominantly gold at San Pablo, are associated with quartz and sulfides like pyrite, arsenopyrite and bismuthinite (Bi2S2).
-Associated gangue minerals are siderite, tourmaline and scorodite (hydrous iron arsenate); the latter of which was generated by oxidation of primary arsenic minerals.
+Associated gangue minerals are siderite and tourmaline.

 The Company's geologists have noted several veins on surface and in inspection of core from historic diamond drill holes.
 The project is located approximately 100 km southwest of the Company's San Bartolomé mine and mill near the city of Potosí.